Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity: Less Discriminatory Algorithms through Unawareness

 and disparate impact given by

 if group $b$ is still disadvantaged in $F'$ (i.e. $\DI(F) \geq P(X \in Q(c_G)) / P(X \in \Bcal)$), and otherwise

 \end{proposition}

-As a quantitative example, consider the ACS Income dataset discussed in the following section.
+The focus on one specific unaware model provides a loose but already interesting lower bound on the possible reduction of DI: As a quantitative example, consider the ACS Income dataset discussed in the following section.
 In this setting, a logistic regression model assigns a coefficient of $-0.86$ for the protected attribute sex.
-We observe that the proportion of women is $P(X \in \Bcal) = 0.48$ and $P(X \in Q(c_G)) = 6.9\%$ is the set of women whose predicted probabilities fall within the range $[0.5, 0.70)$, corresponding to the sigmoid of $0.86$, \emph{i.e.}, $\sigma(0.86) = 0.70$.
-If we were to flip decisions in this region, the accuracy would change by at most $0.7$ percentage points either down or up\footnote{As demonstrated in Section~\ref{ss:aware_LR}, the accuracy does not always have to decrease.}, while the disparate impact would decrease by at least $14.5$ percentage points.\footnote{With a base accuracy of 77,4\% and a DI of 0.052, this translates to a relative accuracy change of 0.009 vs a relative reduction in DI of 0.64 -- see Figure~\ref{fig:scatter_results}. }
+We observe that the proportion of women is $P(X \in \Bcal) = 0.48$ and $P(X \in Q(c_G)) = 6.9\%$ is the set of women whose predicted probabilities fall within the range $[0.5, 0.70)$, corresponding to the sigmoid of $0.86$, i.e., $\sigma(0.86) = 0.70$.
+If we were to flip decisions in this region, the accuracy would change by at most $0.7$ percentage points either down or up, while the disparate impact would decrease by at least $14.5$ percentage points.\footnote{With a base accuracy of 77,4\% and a DI of 0.052, this translates to a relative accuracy change of 0.009 vs a relative reduction in DI of 0.64---see Figure~\ref{fig:scatter_results}. }

 Note that this result only represents one possible model within the $(2 \sigma(-c_{G}) \cdot P(X \in Q(c_G)))$-Rashomon set, and therefore serves as a lower bound on the achievable $DI$ reduction.
-It is unlikely to be optimal since it optimises the other coefficients ``under the assumption'' that $c_G$ will be used; it also only modifies the predictions for women, leaving the men's unchanged.
+It is unlikely to be optimal since it optimises the other coefficients `under the assumption' that $c_G$ will be used; it also only modifies the predictions for women, leaving the men's unchanged.
 In summary, we have provided general upper bounds on disparate impact reduction within some $\eps$-Rashomon set that are achievable for unconstrained model classes and we have a na\"ive lower bound for logistic regression.
 In the next section, we empirically investigate how unaware and aware models compare on real datasets.